How to Become a Registered Nurse

 All three educational pathways will require a certain amount of clinical hours where you will learn nursing best practices and gain real world experience.
 After obtaining the necessary education and clinical hours, you will qualify to take the NCLEX-RN exam which will allow you to obtain your nursing license.

-How hard is it to become a registered nurse?
+How hard is it to get into the profession?

 Becoming a nurse can be a challenging endeavor but on the other side of the challenge is a rewarding career with a high starting salary, excellent benefits, and opportunity for advancement.
 Most people who enter nursing school do eventually get their RN license.
 Most people find it to be challenging but not overwhelming.

-Can I become an RN in 2 years?
+Can I make it happen in 2 years?

 Yes.
 There are two ways in which you can become a registered nurse in 2 years.
 The first option is to attend a nursing program that offers a nursing diploma at graduation.
 These programs usually take between 1-3 years to complete.
 The second option is to pursue an ADN degree which takes 2 years to complete on average.
 Receiving an ADN degree is the better of the two options as it allows you to pursue an RN to BSN “bridge” program.
 This allows you to work as an RN while finishing the remaining 2 years of schooling needed to obtain your BSN degree.
 Regardless of which option you choose to take, all prospective nurses will need to take the NCLEX-RN exam which is the final step to become a registered nurse.